xHarlock/sprite-stacker/README.md

 pip install requirements.txt
 ```

-## Usage

-After the installation has finished, you can run the application using the following command:
+3. After the installation has finished, you can run the application using the following command:

 ```bash
 python src/main.py
 ```

-### How to Use
+### Usage

 1. **Import images:** Drag and drop your sprite images into the application window or use the 'Add images' option in the 'File' menu.
 2. **Arrange Sprites:** Click and drag to rearrange the sprites in the desired order.
 Note that the top most sprite will be shown on top of all the other sprites in the final image.